 Chicken Cordon Bleu

-Baked Chicken Cordon Bleu is an easy recipe for a French classic.
-Golden brown crispy breaded chicken breast stuffed with savory ham and melty Swiss cheese.
+Baked Chicken Cordon Bleu is easy for a French classic.
+Golden brown crispy chicken breast stuffed with savory ham and melty Swiss cheese.

 Yield 4 servings